virtual-labs/exp-open-channels-iitk/experiment/theory.md

 <image src="images/image3.PNG"><br><br>

 Flow in a pipe is divided mainly into two flow regimes i.e. Laminar and Turbulent flow.
-The regimes are estimated on the bases of a dimensionless parameter “Reynolds number”.
+The regimes are estimated on the Based on of a dimensionless parameter called the Reynolds number.
 Reynolds number was named after Osborne Reynolds who demonstrated the occurrence of two regimes of flow in a pipe in the year 1883.
 Reynolds number is defined as :<br>

 <image src="images/image4.PNG"><br><br>